Legal Updates 2024

 Please browse our current UK legal updates on a range of legal topics.
 To view a particular topic, click on the relevant link below:

-Legal Update: Patents - Artificial Intelligence (AI) Inventions reporting by Dr Rosanna Cooper and Daniella Corbin, July 2024
+Legal Update/Article: Patents - Artificial Intelligence (AI) Inventions reporting by Dr Rosanna Cooper and Daniella Corbin, July 2024

 The UK Intellectual Property Office (UKIPO) has recently re-released its guidance on examining patent applications concerning Artificial Intelligence (AI) inventions.
 The guidance followed the ruling of the High Court trademark case of Emotional Perception AI Ltd v Comptroller-General of Patents, Designs, November 2023.
 In the Emotional Perception AI case, a UKIPO hearing officer refused a patent application for an Artificial Neural Network (ANN) invention.
 The hearing officer argued that the ANN invention was a “program for a computer” and therefore excluded under the Patents Act.
 The High Court disagreed with this decision, confirming that an ANN is patentable and falls outside of that exclusion.